alanbosco003/Alan_Movie_App/README.md

 This application is mainly build beginners who are looking to learn Bloc library, API integration and much more...

+## Updates

+08/07/2021 :- Network Detection is added so that user can identify which network he is connected (wifi/phone) if no connection the will show disconnected icon.( this feature is done by bloc package )

 Dark Theam :

 <img src="dark_theam_ss1.JPG">